 - Choose a data source;

 - Auto prepare Data for Analytics (embedded Data Integration);

-- Visualize and explore data.
+- Visualise and explore data.

 In previous versions of Pentaho BI this functionality was also available, but it was not an easy tasks to accomplish, involving Pentaho Data Integration jobs to run manually.
 Now with the latest version of Pentaho BI the data integration part is somehow seamlessly integrated in the front-end tool.
 The user is probably even not aware that Pentaho Data Integration is involved.
-This ‘auto prepare’ approach encourages analysts and data engineers to analyse and visualize Big Data sources more often and gives them more time to explore Big Data.
+This ‘auto prepare’ approach encourages analysts and data engineers to analyse and visualise Big Data sources more often and gives them more time to explore Big Data.
 This functionality is packaged as ‘Instaview’, some kind of wizard on top of Pentaho BI and Pentaho Data Integration, orchestrating Big Data tasks.